ClementTsang/bottom/CONTRIBUTING.md

 1. Fork the project.
 2. Make your changes.
 3. Make any documentation changes if necessary - if you add a new feature, it'll probably need documentation changes.
 See [here](https://clementtsang.github.io/bottom/nightly/contribution/documentation/) for tips on documentation.
-4. Commit and create a pull request to merge into the `master` branch. **Please fill out the pull request template**.
+4. Commit and create a pull request to merge into the `main` branch. **Please fill out the pull request template**.
 5. Ask a maintainer to review your pull request.
    - Check if the CI workflow passes.
 These consist of clippy lints, rustfmt checks, and basic tests.
 If you are a first-time contributor, you may need to wait for a maintainer to let CI run.